-- (A) The name, number, filing, and issue date of the patent or patents involved. - (B) The names of all persons claiming a present interest in each patent. - (C) An abstract of each patent sufficient to permit determination of the nature and essence of the technical disclosure of the application.
+(B) The names of all persons claiming a present interest in

+(C) An abstract of each patent sufficient to permit determination of the nature and essence of the technical disclosure of the application.
 An abstract in keeping with that called for in Patent Office Rule 1.72(b) shall be deemed sufficient.
+See 37 C.F.R. § 1.72.

+charge of infringement.

-See 37 C.F.R. § 1.72. - (D) A statement of the facts relied upon to support any charge of infringement. - (E) Where invalidity of a patent has been asserted as a defense, any and all prior art (patents, publications, and public uses) pleaded in the answer or noticed pursuant to 35 U.S.C. § 282, in relation to the defense invoked, whether the defense be 35 U.S.C. § 102 or 35 U.S.C. § 103.
+(D) A statement of the facts relied upon to support any

+(E) Where invalidity of a patent has been asserted as a defense, any and all prior art (patents, publications, and public uses) pleaded in the answer or noticed pursuant to 35 U.S.C. § 282, in relation to the defense invoked, whether the defense be 35 U.S.C. § 102 or 35 U.S.C. § 103.